Nature's Calendar

 About 12 species of hummingbirds live in the Misiones jungle, and although they are seen all year round, in winter (when there are fewer flowers in the jungle) they visit gardens and parks.
 In Puerto Iguazú you can see them in flowerbeds, in the flowers of urban trees and in some gardens that receive visits from the public.

 It is an emblem of our fauna, seeing them fly up close is impressive.
-You can find them in all the national parks of the Andean Patagonia Route, in the Quebrada del Condorito NP and in the Taninga Tunnels (Córdoba), Tierra del Fuego NP.
+You can find them in all the national parks of the Andean Patagonia, in the Quebrada del Condorito NP and in the Taninga Tunnels (Córdoba), Tierra del Fuego NP.
 In the mountains of the northwest it is common to see them in the Los Cardones NP and in the Cabra Corral Dam (Salta).

 It is the largest woodpecker in South America and a symbol of the Andean-Patagonian forest.
 It can be found in the following national parks: Nahuel Huapi, Lanin, Lago Puelo, Los Alerces, Los Glaciares, Perito Moreno and Tierra del Fuego.